GeoscienceAustralia/ptha/misc/nsw_2023_2024/analysis_multiple_importance_sampling/jatwc_to_inundation_zones_edited/README.md

-# Edited JATWC-Style land-warning polygons
+# Edited JATWC-Style land-warning and marine-warning polygons

 The JATWC-style inundation polygons made for the NSW study included all areas within the 1/2500 84% inundation zone.
 Some of these areas have negligably